How can I cope with anxiety?

 Hope has moved people out of untenable situations into better lives, and has helped humans stay alive long enough to figure out how to thrive.

-Take active note in the messages your body is sending you.
+Take active note of the messages your body is sending you.
 There is a message in there.
 It tells you something is wrong and that you have to give attention to it to find balance again.

 Some people mistakenly think if they can control their outer world (work, family, finances), they can fix their inner world.
 Anxiety lies in your subconscious like a dormant volcano.
 It is a nagging, uncomfortable feeling of not being well or in control.
-The less you feel in control, the more axious you feel.
+The less you feel in control, the more anxious you feel.
 When the ”pressure becomes too much, it blows”.
 Too much stress can cause a flight and flight response.
 Symptoms can be dilated pupils, increased heart rate, sweating and alertness to get your body ready to protect yourself.
-It is advisable to learn how to control your anxiety before it reaches the point of a full blown panic attack.
+It is advisable to learn how to control your anxiety before it reaches the point of a full-blown panic attack.